dewiniaid/RailTools/README.md

 dead end and places signals periodically.
 This spacing can be configured in `Mod Settings -> Per Player`.
 It is not the same as your train length.

-If you are using bidirectional track, pressing `SHIFT+BACKSLASH` on a chain signals will place pairs of chain signals along the track.
+If you are using bidirectional track, pressing `SHIFT+BACKSLASH` on a chain signal will place pairs of chain signals along the track.

 ## Placement rules